-exports and 80 percent of Finnish imports are carried by ships.
-In 1990, nearly 45 percent of all exports and imports were carried through the Danish Straits.
+The shipbuilding industry in Finland especially is dependent on this connection to the high seas.
+About 90 percent of Finnish exports and 80 percent of Finnish imports are carried by ships.
+In 1990, nearly 45 percent of all exports and imports were carried through the Danish Straits.4

-The Great Belt is situated between the Danish islands of Fyn-Langeland and Sjaelland-Lolland.
-The Belt is roughly 60 kilometers long and is between 18.5 and 28.2 kilometers.
-At the island called Sprogø, the strait splits into two different channels.
-The West Channel has a navigable route about 3.3 km wide with the East Channel's navigable route being only 1.7 km wide.
-The depth ranges between 20 and 25 meters, with tidal variations only being roughly .4 meters.
-While navigation during normal conditions through the Great Belt does not pose any challenges, The Danish Government established an internationally recognized navigation route called Route T due to weather and climate changes, as well as increasing ship sizes and an increase in ship traffic.
-Route T has a depth of 17 meters, but it is recommended to have at least a 2-meter under-keel clearance, meaning that the effective draught for ships is only 15 meters.
+36 The Great Belt is situated between the Danish islands of Fyn-Langeland and Sjaelland-Lolland.
+The Belt 37 is roughly 60 kilometers long and is between 18.5 and 28.2 kilometers.
+At the island called Sprog, the strait splits into two different channels.
+The West Channel has a navigable route about 3.3 km wide with the East Channel's 38 navigable route being only 1.7 km wide.
+The depth ranges between 20 and 25 meters, with tidal variations only being 39roughly .4 meters.
+While navigation during normal conditions through the Great Belt does not pose any challenges, 40The Danish Government established an internationally recognized navigation route called Route T due to weather 41 42and climate changes, as well as increasing ship sizes and an increase in ship traffic.
+Route T has a depth of 17 meters, but it is recommended to have at least a 2-meter under-keel clearance, meaning that the effective draught for ships 43is only 15 meters.5 44 the Court states the follow-

 It is important to compare the Great Belt to the other two straits.
-The Little Belt is enclosed within the territory of the Kingdom of Denmark and is part of Danish internal waterways.
-The Little Belt is 109 km long, has a depth of 11.8 meters, and has a width that ranges between 700 meters to 27.8 km.
-Furthermore, the currents are very strong through the Little Belt, as much three (3) meters per second, and dethatched shoals in the center make the Little Belt difficult to navigate.
-There is also a bridge that spans across it, but ships with a maximum of 33 meters can pass underneath it.
+The Little Belt is enclosed within the 45territory of the Kingdom of Denmark and is part of Danish internal waterways.
+The Little Belt is 109 km long, has 46a depth of 11.8 meters, and has a width that ranges between 700 meters to 27.8 km.
+Furthermore, the currents are 4748 very strong through the Little Belt, as much three (3) meters per second, and dethatched shoals in the center make the Little Belt difficult to navigate.
+There is also a bridge that spans across it, but ships with a maximum of 33 49meters can pass underneath it.
 The Sound is the shortest route between the Baltic Sea and the North Sea.
-However, the drought (depth) in the recognized route through the Sound is only 7.7 meters, making it almost impassable to many ships.
+However, 50the drought (depth) in the recognized route through the Sound is only 7.7 meters, making it almost impassable to 5152many ships.6

 Since the 1880's the Kingdom of Denmark has tried to link their two islands of Zealand and Funen.
-Transportation between these islands has traditionally been a ferry service.
-Many attempts had been made since the 1930's to build a bridge between Zealand and Funen.
-In 1986, a political agreement was reached, and the first laws were passed to green light the construction of the bridge.
-The bridge connected the cities of Halsskov in Zealand and Knudshoved on Funen by a four-lane motorway and a two-track railway.
+Trans-53portation between these islands has traditionally been a ferry service.
+Many attempts had been made since the 541930's to build a bridge between Zealand and Funen.
+In 1986, a political agreement was reached, and the first laws 55were passed to green light the construction of the bridge.
+The bridge connected the cities of Halsskov in Zealand 56and Knudshoved on Funen by a four-lane motorway and a two-track railway.
 There are two sections to this bridge.
-The West portion of the bridge was started in 1988 and will connect Knudshoved and the small island of Sprogø.
-The portion of this project that is at the focus of this case is the East portion.
-The plan is for the bridge to connect Sprogø with Halsskov.
-The issue with this section is that the height of the section will only be 65 meters.
+57The West portion of the bridge was started in 1988 and will connect Knudshoved and the small island of Sprog.
+The 58portion of this project that is at the focus of this case is the East portion.
+The plan is for the bridge to connect 59Sprog with Halsskov.
+The issue with this section is that the height of the section will only be 65 meters.7 60

-STATEMENT OF JURISDICTION
+61 STATEMENT OF JURISDICTION: